Education in India

 Cardiologist - How to become a Cardiologist

-Cardiologist also known as Heart Specialist is a medical practitioner, expert in dealing with disorders of human heart.
+Cardiologist (Heart Specialist) is a medical practitioner, an expert in dealing with disorders of the human heart.
 He is specifically trained medical professional who is able to diagnosis and treats congenital heart defects, coronary artery disease, heart failure and other related heart diseases.

-Unprecedented materialistic development, high expectations and unlimited wants have forced man to work harder and harder.
-This has started showing its illeffect on the human body in the form of sometime’s non-existent diseases like Hypertension and Heart failure, two most prominent of them.
-With over burdened body, sedentary living style, advent of junk food, and absence of exercise from the routine these diseases are likely to spread faster with the time, thereby increasing the need of expert Cardiologist who can help to cure the patients suffering from heart related disorders.
+Unprecedented materialistic development, high expectations and unlimited wants have forced a man to work harder and harder.
+This has started showing its ill-effect on the human body in the form of sometime’s non-existent diseases like Hypertension and Heart failure, two most prominent of them.
+With overburdened body, sedentary living style, the advent of junk food, and absence of exercise from the routine these diseases are likely to spread faster with the time, thereby increasing the need of expert Cardiologist who can help to cure the patients suffering from heart-related disorders.

-Aspiring candidte must have done 5½ years MBBS degree followed by 3 years MD and 3-years DM (Cardiology) to become a Cardiologist.
+Aspiring candidate must have done 5½ years MBBS degree followed by 3 years MD and 3-years DM (Cardiology) to become a Cardiologist.

 How to become a Cardiologist?

-Interested candidates have to follow the below given steps to become a Cardiologist:
+Interested candidates have to follow the given steps to become a Cardiologist:

 Step 1